 - Movies, eating out, and other miscellaneous expenses

 Be thorough when making your list, and include all possible expenses you may encounter while in school, no matter how small.
 Having a complete list of potential expenses is the first step toward making sure you’re prepared to take care of yourself financially.

 Make and follow a budget

 Learning how to budget in college will help you establish good, long-term money management skills.
 To successfully create – and maintain – a budget, it’s important to know where you’re spending your money.
-Consider using a budgeting worksheet to keep track of all your expenses and income, including scholarships, loans, and income you earn from work.
+Consider creating a budgeting worksheet to keep track of all your expenses and income, including scholarships, loans, and income you earn from work.
 Creating and sticking to a budget gives you the power to track your spending habits and ultimately save for long-term goals, such as studying abroad or going on a spring break trip.